wasps & hornets

 do not try this at home!

-Treating a wasp nest can be very dangerous indeed.
-Wasps and hornets release a pheromone when threatened... causing all others in the vicinity to become aggressive and likely to attack in defence of their nest and young.
+Treating a wasp nest can be very dangerous.
+Wasps and hornets release a pheromone when threatened... causing all others in the vicinity to become aggressive in defence of their nest and young.

-To reduce the risk to you and your family, arrange for a professional 'Alpha Safe' wasp nest treatment.
-An effective solution that will eliminate the wasps and keep you safe from the threat of stings.
+To reduce the risk to you and your family, arrange for a professional Pest Cymru wasp nest treatment.
+Our effective solutions will eliminate the wasps and keep you safe from the threat of stings.

 The same nest is never reused the following year but, for your peace of mind and if it is accessible, we can return to remove the nest after the treatment has had time to completely eradicate the whole colony.
 Please note that this additional service is chargeable.